 Colorado's End-of-Life Options Act

-A new death with dignity law allows terminally ill patients to request life-ending medication under certain conditions.
+A medical-aid-in-dying law allows terminally ill patients in Colorado to request life-ending medication under certain conditions.

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to allow terminally ill patients to legally end their lives.